arianitu/postgres-statefulset/config/README.md

 `microk8s add-node`  ... and copy the join command to the database node.

-When the database-node has joined, repeat for ipfs1-node.
+When the database-node has joined, repeat for blockchains-node.

-# The limit of nodes in a sub-cluster is 3, with one master per sub-cluster,

-# where any node issuing a join command with

- `microk8s add-node`

- # will be treated as a master node.

-We have 6 nodes so we choose the hive-node as the second master from which we will issue join commands to ipfs2 and carrier.

-Go ahead and add those 2 nodes to the hive-node sub-cluster.
+Go ahead and add the truffle-node to the cluster.

 Recheck microk8s status on every node.

 {`sudo snap remove microk8s`, reinstall, enable add-ons (see above) and join again, in case of microk8s not running.}

-# If you cannot get the second sub-cluster to run, it is still quite feasible to run only a single 3 node HA-Cluster.

-Leave out ipfs2 (or ipfs1), Hive and Carrier if necessary.
-If you want HA, you need 3 nodes running and joined.

 Next we need to label the nodes: